 I’m interested in what we can learn from famous guys, the actors and athletes and musicians, and how they structure their romantic lives, and you can see that interest in rambles like “When you’ve done it all, what then?”
-Those famous guys can get every kind of woman they want, and a lot of them spend a couple years laying out a lot of women.
+Those famous guys can get any and every kind of woman they want, and a lot of them spend some years laying out a lot of women.
 But… most of them wind up with long-term girlfriends and most of them even marry (then a lot of them divorce, like everyone else).
 Adam Sandler, to pick one example, could still be in the game as much as he wants… instead, “Movies shoot in summer, so he can bring his kids to set.
 During the year, the workday is arranged to allow him to drop them off at school and pick them up.”
-This is not a guy trying to max out his body count.
+This isn’t a guy trying to max out his body count.
 Lots of other famous guys, guys who could have whoever, also don’t seem to be trying to max their body counts.
 What’s that mean?

 Game, at its best, allows human connections to flourish, “I will confess… the two ‘bottomed out’ periods of my life coincided with me backing off of game.
 I’m not certain the lack of game CAUSED those periods, I don’t think that was true… but game is an organizational force in my life, and I realize the utility there.”
 At its worst, it is guys trying to extract value, and extracting it from women who know what’s going on and are maybe attracted to that kind of thing.
 Trying to maintain that positive mindset can be one of the toughest things in game… and in life, in the face of adversity, rejection, etc. It’s something I struggle with.
 One way to contextualize struggle is to look at what others are doing and how they are dealing with the same conditions.
 Rich famous guys are different in many ways from normal guys, but not totally different, and we should think about what they choose to do.